TakafumiSakagami/SPETL/README.md

 Quality Checking:

 Look out for any typos, grammar fragments, and confusing sentences.
-If there is a sentence or phrase that relies heavily on Japanese Culture, note down either in the file or in the forum topic.
+If there is a sentence or phrase that relies heavily on Japanese Culture, note it down within the file.
 We can then discuss on how best to explain the cultural reference.